You’ll see how to select, cut, copy, and paste files or folders in Windows 11. Let’s start.

 Select the item.
 Now hit the Scissors icon in the command bar at the top to cut it.
 To copy, you need to hit the icon on the right of the Scissors icon.

-To paste an item, go to the place where you want to paste.
+To paste an item, go where you want to paste.
 Hit the icon beside the Copy icon.

 Note: You can do the above for multiple items too.